Let’s start by saying that there’s not just ONE definition of ethical fashion.

-So ethical fashion in this sense ‘takes care’ of the worker’s conditions.
-Their wages, vacations, heath insurances,…all that good stuff.
+So ethical fashion in this sense takes care of the worker’s conditions.
+Their wages, vacations, health insurances,…all that good stuff.

-So at the end of the day, it doesn’t matter if the factory is in Berlin or Bangkok.
-The workers will have GREAT conditions.
+At the end of the day, it doesn’t matter if the factory is in Berlin or Bangkok.
+Employees have the great conditions they deserve.

-And I’m talking about factory workers, but actually ALL workers must have these conditions: suppliers, designers, the salesperson at your local store,…
+And talk about factory workers, but actually ALL workers must have these conditions: suppliers, designers, the salesperson at your local store,…

 And what about the environment?

 Sure, ethical fashion can be environmentally ethical as well.
 Why not?

 So, in this sense, is ethical the same as eco-friendly?
 Maybe.
 Normally we don’t use the term ethical in this case, because we already have eco-friendly.

 But sure ethical products can be “accidentally” eco-friendly.